mbastola/machine-learning-in-python/Reinforcement-Learning/a-star/README.md

 ## 2. Algorithm Implementations

-Now we implement the three search algorithms.
-I'm modifying them slightly from the original script to return not just the path and its length, but also the number of nodes explored.
-This is a crucial metric for comparing their search efficiency.

 ### A* Search (Informed Search)
 A* is a "best-first" search algorithm that is both complete and optimal.
 It uses a heuristic function, `h(n)`, to estimate the cost from the current node to the goal.
 It maintains a priority queue of nodes to visit, prioritized by `f(n) = g(n) + h(n)`, where `g(n)` is the known cost from the start to the current node.
-For my heuristic, I'll use the **Manhattan distance**, which is admissible (it never overestimates the true cost) for a grid where only cardinal moves are allowed.
+For my heuristic, We'll use the **Manhattan distance**, which is admissible (it never overestimates the true cost) for a grid where only cardinal moves are allowed.

 ```python